kessler24/predicting_daily_land_average_earth_temperature/README.md

 c.
 After changing the port number, run `docker compose up` again and look for the url again.
 Remember to replace the port number in the curly braces {} below with the number you changed to in step b.
 'http://127.0.0.1:{8888}/lab?token=f41ef3f99692f72a4e1efb828a738f38d2da4c648c62d21c'

-6. Once you launch the Docker instace successfully, you will be in a local JupyterLab instance in your browser.
+6. Once you launch the Docker instance successfully, you will be in a local JupyterLab instance in your browser.
 Now you can navigate to the global_daily_land_temperature_prediction.ipynb document and explore the interactive analysis.

 ## License